An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-In effect a numerical time update requires the identification of neighbors as well as one evaluation of the numerical flux function for each pair of neighbors.
-The RSM that we use further allows for a simple calculation of the relation between cell size and interface with the neighbor by
+for $i=1,\dots,N^n$.
+A time update of the FV scheme requires the identification of neighbours as well as an evaluation of the numerical flux function for each pair of neighbours.
+The RSM that we use allows us to compute the relation between neighbouring cell sizes and interfaces by